lucified/minard-backend/docs/production-setup.md

 # Production setup

-Due to Minard being on a prototype stage, we do not provide instructions on running
+Since Minard is still being prototyped, we do not have ready-made instructions for running Minard in production at this point.
-Minard in production.

-If you are interested in running Minard in production, get in touch with the Lucify team by sending email to info@lucify.com.
+If you are interested in running Minard in production, get in touch with the Lucify team by sending an email to info@lucify.com.